Schrausser/Velho-s-Cosmographia-tables/README.md

 Representation of the corresponding sizes of the spheres (fig. 2).
 At this point it also becomes clear that, given the distances shown, it hardly makes any difference in the *overall* picture whether you place the Earth or the Sun in the center (see `velho_tab01.md`, `velho_tab02.md` tables).

 ![figure.\label{velho02}](velho02.png)

+For further readings see c.f.
+Furtado (2022) or Meirinhos (2022).
 ## References
 Domosh, M., Heffernan, M., & Withers, C.W.J.
 (2020). *The SAGE Handbook of Historical Geography*.
 Thousand Oaks, California: SAGE Publications. https://books.google.com/books?id=8n7vDwAAQBAJ

+Furtado, J. F. (2022).
+Cartography in the Administration of Portuguese America from the 16th to 18th Centuries.
+In *The Oxford Encyclopedia of Brazilian History and Culture*, edited by Palacios, G. Oxford: University Press. https://doi.org/doi.org/10.1093/acrefore/9780199366439.013.773

+Meirinhos, J. F. (2022).
+Celestial Bodies and Dimension of the Universe in Bartolomeu Velho’s Cosmographia.
+In *From Wisdom to Data: Philosophical Atlas on Visual Representations of Knowledge*, edited by Higuera, J.G., Romele, A., Rodighiero, D., & Pedro, C. Coleção Transversal.
+Porto: University of Porto Press. https://books.google.com/books?id=EAEezwEACAAJ

 Velho, B. (1568). *Principio da verdadeira cosmographia ... per Bartholomeu Velho portugues/neste anno de 1568*.
 Paris: Bibliothèque nationale de France. http://catalogue.bnf.fr/ark:/12148/cb416166390.